Untangling Selberg from the Wilson spool: 1-loop determinants and trace formulae in (A)dS$_{3}$: Wilson spool from the trace formula

 \subsection{The Fredholm determinant and its trace formula}

 Consider a sequence $\{\lambda_{\ell}\}$ of non-zero complex numbers (note that zero modes have to be dealt with separately).
-For our purposes, we are interested in the case when $\{\lambda_{\ell}\}$ characterize the eigen-spectrum of a kinetic differential operator $\hat{\mathcal{O}}$ on a compact manifold given by
+For our purposes, we consider the eigen-spectrum of a kinetic differential operator $\hat{\mathcal{O}}$ defined on a compact manifold by

-A particular spectral function of interest is the Fredholm determinant, cast here as a canonically regularized infinite product\footnote{For $\lambda_{\ell}$ being eigenvalues of an elliptic (pseudo-) differential operator of order $m$ on a $d$-dimensional (compact) manifold, the sequence $\{\lambda_{\ell}\}$ has order $\mu\equiv d/m$, and the infinite product without the exponential factor only converges for sequences with $\mu<1$.
-Presently, $\mu>1$ and thus we use the Weierstrass canonical product, which introduces the exponential factor in (\ref{eq:fred}).}
+where $\{\lambda_\ell\}$ denotes the eigenvalues of the Laplacian, and $\lambda$ is a real spectral parameter.
+A particular spectral function of interest is the Fredholm determinant associated to the Laplacian on the $3$-sphere or lens space, cast here as a canonically regularized infinite product\footnote{For $\lambda_{\ell}$ being eigenvalues of an elliptic (pseudo-) differential operator of order $m$ on a $d$-dimensional (compact) manifold, the sequence $\{\lambda_{\ell}\}$ has order $\mu\equiv d/m$, and the infinite product without the exponential factor only converges for sequences with $\mu<1$.
+Presently, $\mu>1$ and thus we use the Weierstrass canonical product, which introduces the exponential factor in (\ref{eq:fred}) \cite{Voros:1986vw}.}